7 Ways to Achieve Consistency in SaaS

 Whether talking about icons, menus, call-to-actions, and overall user flows, each element should coordinate so as to familiarize users with the digital landscape of your product.
 The end result?
 Customers can complete tasks and reach their goals more seamlessly.

-Take for instance the below image.
-HubSpot has stayed true to a consistent interface design that is both recognizable and functional.
-The text is clear in indicating what features are available, which ensures a smooth user experience on the site.
+For example, HubSpot has stayed true to a consistent interface design that is both recognizable and functional.
+The text we use is clear in indicating what features are available, which ensures a smooth user experience on the site.

 3. Streamline with functionality.